-- 4 item(s) dried ancho pepper(s), stems removed and seeds shaken out
+4 item(s), stems removed and seeds shaken out

-- 2 large uncooked carrot(s), peeled and cut into 1-inch pieces
+2 large, peeled and cut into 1-inch pieces

 - Cut open ancho chilies with kitchen scissors so they lay flat.
 Place a large skillet over medium-high heat and toast chilies, pressing them flat with a spatula, for 30 seconds per side.
 Place chilies in a large bowl with water; set aside.